webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Resist-the-Elements.md

 ---
 aliases:
 - Resist the Elements
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  -
+- Ability/Tier/Low
-type:
-  -
+- Ability/Categories/Protection
 ---

-### Resist the Elements
+## Resist the Elements
 You resist heat, cold, and similar extremes.
 You have a special +2 to Armor against ambient damage or other damage that would normally ignore Armor.
 Enabler.